dgroomes/calcite-playground/class-relationships/README.md

 * [ ] Assuming that the join is not optimized (or even if it is?), write a custom optimizer rule to optimize the join.
   I want to know the options for implementing joins where there isn't a join key but instead there is a direct pointer (object-to-object reference).
 Or maybe I'll realize that my question doesn't even make sense.
-* [ ] IN PROGRESS Custom adapter which is mostly just a port of ReflectiveSchema.
-I need support for statistics, but it would also be nice if it supported record types.
+* [ ] IN PROGRESS Custom table implementation which is mostly just a port of ReflectiveSchema.
+I need support for statistics.
   * DONE "Scaffold by copy"
   * DONE Make it my own.
 Refactoring/restructuring to my liking.
 Update: this is the second time I've gone down this road.
 I made a custom schema in my `csv/` subproject.
 It makes me pause, but not sure what the lesson is.
   * DONE Support only lists and not arrays.
-  * Support record types
+  * SKIP (I totally forgot that records are impractical if I ever want to model instance-to-instance relationships.
+Like MethodInfo's List<ClassInfo> field.
+I make this mistake very often.
+How can I learn?)
+Support record types
   * Support statistics